hackclub/Project-YSWS/src/content/home.md

 After hosting workshops like [Boba Drops](https://boba.hackclub.com), [Fusering](https://fusering.hackclub.com), and [Swirl](https://swirl.hackclub.com), what would you like to lead next?

-Start by reading through the documentation available in the [Overview](/overview) section of this website.
-It's designed to help familiarize you with the process and increase your chances of hosting a successful workshop.
-Once you have a solid idea of what you’d like to create, [apply](/overview/apply) using the form!
+Start by reading through the advice availabe in the [overview](/overview) section, written by current YSWS organisers!
+They're designed to help you get familiar with the process, and help you to run a successful workshop!
+Once you have a clear idea of what you'd like to create, and what we're looking for, [apply](/overview/apply) using the form!

 Once approved, you'll create a guide and game plan, then lead the program at your own club!
 Hack Club will fund your initiative for up to $5 USD per hour per participant.
 If your workshop is successful, and you're interested in expanding it, we can help you scale it into a real Hack Club program for other clubs around the world to enjoy as well!